ychding11/ychding11.github.io/_posts/2015-03-21-Questions.md

 title: "Questions"
 date: 2015-03-21
 ---
-- Function call loop can lead to stack overflow, How can we detect it in runtime?
+- Infinite Function Call Loop can lead to stack overflow, How can we detect it in runtime?
   For example,A-->B-->C-->A. In other case, a very deep function call may also produce the same problem.
-It is more an design problem than a bug.
-So in our design, for example evaluating value in a DAG we should add such detection to avoid crash.
+It is more an design issue than a bug.
+In our design, for example, evaluating value in a DAG we should add such detection to avoid crash.

 - C++11 introduces lamba expression, what is the advantage of the feature?
 Does it make program run faster than before or use less memory?
 Does this expression debug friendly?
 Watch varible, set breakpoints, evaluate expression is more convenient?

 - Access violation at address XXXX is a popular runtime error.
 Address 0x00000 always means null pointer access, Address 0x12345AB or something like that maybe indicate array index is out of bound.
 How the system distinguish one from another?

 - Following disassembly code confused me.